khushiduddi/FlappyBirdGame/PROPOSAL.md

-For my final project I am going to make the game atari break out using cinder.
+For my final project I am going to make the game flappy bird using cinder.
-In this game, there are blocks on the top of the screen and a ball which bounces against a board which the user can move across the bottom of the screen.
-The ball moves on its own and when it hits a block, the block disappears.
-The objective of the game is to clear all of the blocks by making sure the ball keeps moving around without hitting the ground, where the board is not.
-The user has to move the board with the keys and make sure the ball does not hit the floor.
+In this game, there are pipes and different types of obstacles and a bird has to navigate through.
+Everytime a user clicks on the screen the bird flaps and stays afloat.
+In order to keep the bird flying the user has to continuously tap.
+I will make the game my own by having different themes and playing sounds.

 The background knowledge of this kind of project comes from the past assignments we have had using Cinder.
-In ideal gas I learned how to set up rectangles on the screen, create a ball which moves with a velocity, and deal with collisions, all of which will help me in creating Atari breakout.
-I want to do this project because I love playing Atari breakout and have a lot fun with it.
+In ideal gas I learned how to set up rectangles on the screen, create a ball which moves with a velocity, and deal with collisions, all of which will help me in creating flappy bird.
+The key down features will help me program the space the bar to keep the bird flying.
+I want to do this project because I loved playing flappy bird growing up.
 I think it would be cool to make my own version.

-By the end of week one, I will have added structures to the game screen like the blocks, the moving ball, and the board at the bottom of the screen.
-By week 2, I will have implemented a method which allows the user to move the board across the bottom of the screen with the arrow keys.
-By the end of week 3, I will have implemented the collision methods and made sure that any block touched by the ball disappears.
-I will also make sure the ball goes upward after colliding with the board at the bottom.
-If the ball misses the board, I will end the game for the player and give a final score.
+By the end of week one, I will have added structures to the game screen for the background.
+I will also implement the base controls like start game and exit using a GUI.
+By week 2, I will implement the bird(player object) which flies due to the space bar being clicked on.
+Also I will add the obstacles to the screen.
+By week 3, I will add a pause control so the game can be paused.
+I will also add a score board which keeps track how many obstacles the bird makes it through.
+When the player loses, the screen will display the score and allow the user to replay.

-If I were to finish the project early, some "stretch goals" I could implement are making the blocks move around the screen, add more than one ball, or create blocks that need to be hit by the ball multiple times in order to disappear.
+If I were to finish the project early, some "stretch goals" I could implement are making the obstacles move so it is harder for the bird to make it through and add power ups for the bird.